maff9n/nixos_flake/README.md

 Have a look at the available flake outputs ~
 I would advice to checkout "ullr" first.
-"loki" and "server" were once more specialized and will certainly gain a more specific profil in the near future.
+"loki" and "server" were once more specialized and will certainly gain a more refined profile in the near future.

 ```console
 $ nix flake show github:maff9n/nixos_flake